 Tucked against a front corner of the Quedlinburg Rathaus stands a statue of Roland.
 The figure is small compared to the massive Roland statue in Bremen.
-Our tour guide told us that Statues of Roland were the sign of a free market town and a symbol of strength.
-(She also mentioned that Roland used to stand in the center of the Market Place, but got moved out of the way, apparently it was in danger of being taken out by trucks.)
+Our tour guide told us that the Statues of Roland were the sign of a free market town and a symbol of strength.
+(She also mentioned that Roland used to stand in the center of the Market Place but got moved out of the way.
+It was in danger of being taken out by trucks.)
 I started to wonder.
 How many towns have Roland Statues?
 What do they stand for?
-And how did the nephew of Charlemagne, who was killed by the Basque in 778 AD, become such an important symbol in Germany?
+And how did the nephew of Charlemagne, killed by the Basque in 778 AD, become such an important symbol in Germany?
 The answer is not so clear.

 Who IS Roland?

-Charlemagne, or Charles I was the king of the Franks from 748 to 814 AD.
-The land ruled by the Franks at the time covered Gaul/modern France, but also much of central Europe, so much of modern Germany.
+Before he became the first Holy Roman Emperor, Charlemagne, or Charles I, was the king of the Franks from 748 to 814 AD.
+The land ruled by the Franks at the time covered Gaul/modern France and much of central Europe down into Italy, parts of Austria, and all of modern Germany.
 Their reach went as far East as Thuringia, where they butted up against the Saxons.
-(In fact, the Frankish language evolved into Dutch and High German… and probably Platt, not French, as you might expect).
-Charlemagne in an effort to expand his rule and spread Christianity, kicked off the Saxon Wars (a 33 year war from 772 to 804).
+(The Frankish language here evolved into Dutch, High German, and probably Platt, not French, as you might expect).
+Charlemagne, wanting to expand his rule and spread Christianity, kicked off the Saxon Wars (33 years of war from 772 to 804).
 His nephew Roland, the military governor of Breton, fought as a Frankish military commander in the wars.

-While spreading Christianity into Spain (remember, at the time the Iberian Peninsula was Muslim), Charlemagne’s army crossed the Pyrenees, where they were welcomed in Barcelona, but not so much in the Basque city of Pamplona, so naturally, they destroyed it.
+While spreading Christianity into Spain (remember, at that time, the Iberian Peninsula was Muslim), Charlemagne’s army crossed the Pyrenees, where they were welcomed in Barcelona, but not so much in the Basque city of Pamplona, so naturally, they destroyed it.
 On their way back out of Spain, the Basque army retaliated.
 The rearguard of Charlemagne’s army was caught in an ambush on a narrow mountain trail.
-Roland and hundreds of others were killed by the Basque army.
-This could be the end of the story, but an epic poem hit the top of the Medieval charts, spread Roland’s legend across the continent.
+The Basque army killed Roland and hundreds of others.
+This could be the end of the story, but an epic poem hit the top of the Medieval charts and spread Roland’s legend across the continent.

 Roland Statue in Brobergen – Slomax De Roland vun Brobargen via Wikipedia Commons